Electric Penrose process in spherically symmetric regular black holes with and without a cosmological constant: Electric Penrose process

 where

 Following \cite{1986ApJ...307...38P}, we introduce two simplifying assumptions.
 First, we set $q_1 =0$, such that $q_2 = - q_3 \equiv q$.
+This choice represents the ionization or decay of a neutral parent into oppositely charged fragments and defines the reference channel used below.
 Second, we adopt the approximation $e_1 \approx 1$, which is valid since the incident particle moves non-relativistically in nearly all realistic scenarios~\cite{1986ApJ...307...38P}.
 With this approximation, the angular velocity of particle $1$ can be derived as

 Here, we have defined the rotation direction of particle 1 as the positive rotational direction.
 As discussed in \cite{1986ApJ...307...38P, Tursunov:2021jjf}, $\kappa$ (and consequently $\eta$) is maximized when all radial velocities vanish ($v_i = 0$ for $i=1,2,3$) and the angular velocities of the two fragments taking their limiting values ($\Omega_2 = \Omega_-$ and $\Omega_3 = \Omega_+$).
 Under these conditions, the efficiency simplifies to